Master's Thesis

 5. The Thesis will be developed from a formal written proposal that has been approved by the graduate student's Thesis Committee.
 This proposal will include an explicit problem statement, study parameters, and selected literature review.
 It will contain a description of research method, data collection, and data analysis.
 There will also be data presented from a pilot study or other preliminary investigative process that is consistent with the purposes of the study and its design.

-6. The Thesis must follow the form and content of the accepted Thesis proposal and can only be changed upon approval of the Graduate College, Graudate Coordinator, Chair of Music Education, and all members of the student's Thesis Committee.
+6. The Thesis must follow the form and content of the accepted Thesis proposal and can only be changed upon approval of the Graduate College, Graduate Coordinator, Chair of Music Education, and all members of the student's Thesis Committee.

 7. The Thesis will adhere to the guidelines indicated in the style manual of the American Psychological Association (APA) and Graduate College Thesis and Dissertation Manual available from the Graduate College.